Skip to content

 Which paths must be shared

-• x-slurm.cache_dir must be visible from both the login node and the compute nodes.
+• The resolved cache directory must be visible from both the login node and the compute nodes.
+It may come from x-slurm.cache_dir, project settings, or the builtin $HOME/.cache/hpc-compose fallback.

-• Relative host paths in volumes, local image paths, and x-enroot.prepare.mounts resolve against the compose file directory.
+• Relative host paths in volumes, local image paths, and x-runtime.prepare.mounts resolve against the compose file directory.

 • Each submitted job writes tracked state under ${SLURM_SUBMIT_DIR:-$PWD}/.hpc-compose/${SLURM_JOB_ID} on the host.